-PROCEDURE FOR FILING LC DRAFTS WITH THE CHIEF CLERK'S OFFICE
+FILING DRAFTED LEGISLATION (LC Drafts) WITH THE CHIEF CLERK'S OFFICE

-- 1. During pre-session filing, you need two copies of the LC (the Legislative Concept) and one bill back (see next page for example) for each measure introduction.
+- 1. During pre-session filing, you need two copies of the LC (the Legislative Concept) and one bill back (the signature sheet) for each measure introduction.
 Once session begins only one LC and one bill back is required for introduction. - 2.
 LC drafts should be printed on "clean" paper (without other, unrelated text).
 While we encourage you to print using both sides of paper for drafts that are more than one page of text, using "scratch" paper delays our office's filing procedures as we need to clarify and confirm that we only record text from the LC draft.
 Any color of paper is acceptable as long as the draft is readable. - 3.
 Staple one LC draft to the bill back in such a way that the front of the LC draft and the front of the bill back both face outwards away from each other (essentially, back-to-back).
 As you do so, please do not staple over the LC number in the upper left corner. - 4.
 During pre-session filing, the second LC draft should not be attached to anything.
 If the unattached LC draft has multiple pages, it should have a single staple in the upper left-hand corner as you look at the front of the LC draft. - 5.
 Do not use paperclips, or other style of clip, on any of the drafts or bill backs.
-Do not hole-punch the drafts or bill backs. - 6.
-Make sure to indicate, by checking one of the boxes on the top of the bill back, what type of bill it is: Member, Committee or Statewide Elected Official. - 7.
+Do not hole- punch the drafts or bill backs. - 6.
+Make sure to indicate, by checking one of the boxes on the top of the bill back, what type of bill it is:

+Member, Committee or Statewide Elected Official. - 7.
 Type or legibly print the chief sponsor or filer's name, and any additional sponsor names, then obtain a signature right above the typed or printed name(s).
 A House introduction must have a House member listed first. - 8.
 Type or legibly print the contact person's name and telephone number at the bottom of the bill back.
 This portion must be filled out or the draft / bill back will not be accepted. - 9.
-LC drafts and bill backs may be filed electronically by sending a PDF version of the signed bill back and LC draft to the Chief Clerk of the House, Tim Sekerak at tim.sekerak@oregonlegislature.gov. - 10.
+Due to COVID-19 restrictions, please call or e-mail Mandi McGowan of the Clerk's Office to arrange a time to submit these documents in person: (503) 986-1873 or mandi.mcgowan@oregonlegislature.gov. - 10.
+LC drafts and bill backs may be filed electronically by sending a PDF version of the signed bill back and LC draft to the Chief Clerk of the House, Tim Sekerak at tim.sekerak@oregonlegislature.gov. - 11.
 Only legislators, member staff or caucus office staff are authorized to drop the LC drafts for their members.
 In the case of a committee measure, the committee staff would also be authorized to drop LC drafts to be introduced as committee measures.